bleaktwig/yuadrem-wiki/docs/kins/barkskin.md

     When in fertile land, you only need to eat once per week.
     You can also eat more often if you choose to do so.

-    \subparagraph{Languages} You can speak, read, and write knaenese.
+    \subparagraph{Languages} You can speak, read, and write Knaenese.
     You can also speak, read, and write other language of your choice, but your pronunciation leaves much to be desired.

     % Despite their lack of lips, the moss kin does speak a language, which is named Knaenese.